-Trump To Put Iran Nuclear Deal In Limbo By Refusing To Certify
+Trump Puts Iran Nuclear Deal In Limbo By Refusing To Certify

-President Trump is expected to strike a formal blow against the Iran nuclear deal Friday afternoon.
-But he will stop short of asking Congress to re-impose sanctions on Tehran.
-Instead, the president will urge lawmakers to pass a new law, spelling out conditions under which sanctions could be re-imposed.
+President Trump is striking a formal blow against the Iran nuclear deal Friday afternoon.
+But is stopping short of asking Congress to re-impose sanctions on Tehran.
+Instead, the president is urging lawmakers to pass a new law, spelling out conditions under which sanctions could be re-imposed.

 While Trump has long criticized the nuclear deal as "an embarrassment," he has twice before reluctantly certified the agreement, acknowledging that Iran is in compliance with the nuclear deal and that the deal itself is in the U.S. national interest.
-Faced with a Sunday deadline, though, Trump will refuse to certify the deal for a third time.
+Faced with a Sunday deadline, though, Trump is refusing to certify the deal for a third time.

-While that move does not automatically end the deal, it initiates a window for Congress to potentially pass sanctions that would break the agreement.
+While the move does not automatically end the deal, it initiates a window for Congress to potentially pass sanctions that would break the agreement.

 "We don't dispute that they're under technical compliance," Secretary of State Rex Tillerson said of the Iranians.
 He suggested the president's decision is based on an assessment of Iran's overall conduct, balanced against the sanctions relief granted by the agreement.